rlf/uSkyBlock/README.md

 ## Config-files

-*Note*: Config files might change quite a bit, so before installing the plugin, please move existing config files aside, and manually merge them after the plugin has "installed" it's own versions.
+*Note*: Config files might change quite a bit, and upon activation, the plugin will try to merge the existing ones with the new ones.
+A backup is kept under the `uSkyBlock/backup` folder.

-We are working on a feature, that will do this automatically - but until that is released, please follow the above procedure.
+Please make sure, that the config files are as you expect them to be, before using the plugin or releasing it to "the public".

 ## Building/Compiling